 I issue certificates only upon request.
 From past experience I have found that people do not really know what to do with a certificate and it is also a little bit old fashioned now, in this digital age.
 Certificates are also easy to forge so you might need a certificate for your certificate, if you know what I mean?
 If you think about it, they offer little ‘authenticity’.
 Each print is however signed and numbered and you will deal directly with me, the artist, when ordering your print.
 If however you want a certificate, this is very easy to do and I will include it with your print.
 Just kindly let me know when you place your order.

-Yes, it comes with a narrow white border, just wide enough to fit my signature on the bottom right and your limited edition print number on the bottom left.
-The exact dimensions of this border vary depending on the size of the print but it is a few centimetres.
+Yes, it comes with a 5cm white border, to fit my signature on the bottom right and your limited edition print number on the bottom left.
+We then add an extra 2cm for the framers to handle the print.

-Yes, the standard measurements above, exclude the border.
+Yes, the standard measurements above, include the 5cm border.
 If you need a print a specific size, then simply email me the dimensions and I will size the end product accordingly.
-Or if you need to know the print’s exact finished dimensions, with the border, then I can confirm this for you once you select a general size.
+Or if you would like to know the print’s exact finished dimensions, with the border, then I can send this to you.

 Your print is shipped rolled in a cardboard sleeve and carefully wrapped in tissue paper.